Shopping Cart

 You will immediately receive a confirmation email.
 Confirm there that we can send you messages and download the sun protection guide.

-Tocopherol is the generic term for all types of vitamin E. There are four subtypes:
+Tocopherol is the generic term for all types of vitamin E. There are four subtypes in total:

-Mixed tocopherol or alpha-tocopherol is mostly found in cosmetic products.
+Mixed tocopherol or alpha-tocopherol is usually found in cosmetic products.

 Products with vitamin E